 Teacher—Help shape the future of the country by engaging children and youth in quality learning experiences within a classroom.
-Teachers, from the kindergarten to secondary school level, are going to be needed in just about every province and territory.
+Teachers, from the kindergarten to secondary school level, have fair-to-good employment outlooks in just about every province and territory.
 Whether you can picture yourself fueling the imaginations of five-year-olds or preparing 18-year-olds to graduate and succeed in life, you could find a number of opportunities that could help you achieve your dreams.

-- Top-end hourly wage for secondary school teachers—$50.94 or more
+- Top-end hourly wage for secondary school teachers—$52.75 or more

-- Median hourly wage for secondary school teachers—$37.91
+- Median hourly wage for secondary school teachers—$40.87

-- Top-end hourly wage for elementary school and kindergarten teachers—$49.04 or more
+- Top-end hourly wage for elementary school and kindergarten teachers—$50.21 or more

-- Median hourly wage for elementary school and kindergarten teachers—$35.71
+- Median hourly wage for elementary school and kindergarten teachers—$36.95

 College or Other Vocational Instructor—Equip adults of all ages with the knowledge and skills that they need to progress in their current jobs, achieve new careers, or prepare for university.
-Every province and territory is predicting a good to strong demand for college and vocational instructors.
+Virtually every province and territory is predicting a fair-to-good demand for college and vocational instructors.
 Teaching opportunities could be found within public and private institutions of all sizes for instructors with education and experience in a variety of subject areas.
 Although requirements can vary between institutions, most positions will require you to have at least a bachelor's degree along with additional adult education or teaching credentials and professional experience within your chosen field.

 Some of the highest job-vacancy rates in Canada are found within the skilled trades sector.
 The industry is experiencing large rates of retirement, and there are not enough new people coming into the field to replace them.
 When you add in new job creation due to industry growth, you can understand why the skilled trades sector has one of the strongest job outlooks in the country.